Indian Wild Ass Sanctuary

 The Wild Ass Wildlife Sanctuary was established under the Wildlife Protection Act of 1972 as one of the last bastions for the endangered Indian wild ass (Equus hemionus khur)—called khur or godhkhur in the Gujarati language—, a southern subspecies of E. hemionus, the Asiatic wild ass (or onager).

 Geography

-The Rann of Kutch is a sealine desert.
-During monsoon, the Rann (Gujarati for desert) gets flooded for a period of about one month and is dotted with about 74 elevated plateaus or islands, locally called 'bets'.
-These bets are covered with grass and feed the population of around 2100 animals.
+The Rann of Kutch is a saline desert.
+During the monsoon, the Rann (Gujarati for desert) becomes flooded for a period of about one month and is dotted with about 74 elevated plateaus or islands, locally called 'bets'.
+These bets are covered with grass and support a population of around 2,100 animals.